fabiangreffrath/woof/README.md

  * Maps without level name graphics do not crash during the intermission screen anymore.
  * Extra states, sprites and mobjtypes have been added for use in Dehacked patches (since Woof!
 1.2.0).
  * Support for tall textures and sprites in DeePsea format has been added (since Woof!
 1.2.2).
+ * A crash is fixed when loading a PWAD which contains empty DEHACKED lumps (e.g. ElevenZero.wad, since Woof!
+3.0.0).

 ## Known issues